Healthy Skin

 What is collagen?

 Collagen is the most abundant protein in the human body.
 We find it everywhere — from our skin to our bones, cartilage and tendons.
-It’s the ‘scaffolding’ that holds our tissue together and is essential for skin elasticity, healthy hair and nails, and even our digestion.
+It’s the flexible but resilient ‘scaffolding’ that holds our tissue together and is essential for skin elasticity, healthy hair, nails, muscles and bones.

 What happens as we get older?

 We can make collagen ourselves from the protein in our diet.
-Foods such as eggs, meat, fish and beans contain the building blocks called amino acids, which our bodies can convert into skin-boosting collagen.
+Foods such as eggs, meat, fish and beans contain protein building blocks called amino acids, which our bodies can convert into collagen.

-We become less and less efficient at making collagen from amino acids over time, however.
-From the age of 25 onwards, this production line begins to slow down.
-We start to lose collagen at a rate of about 1.5% per year.
-By the time we’re in our forties, we may have lost around a quarter of our original supply, which is one of the reasons why our skin starts to lose its elasticity and tone.
+But, we become less and less efficient at making collagen from amino acids as we age.
+From our mid-twenties onwards, we start to lose collagen at a rate of about 1.5% per year.
+By the time we’re in our forties, we may have lost around thirty percent of our original supply, which is one of the reasons why our skin starts to lose its elasticity and tone.

 How can we get more?

-Exercise can help stimulate collagen production by giving the metabolism of our skin cells a boost.
+Research also suggests exercise can help to stimulate collagen production by giving the metabolism of our skin cells a boost.
+All the more reason to get moving!

 Loved this?
 Read on here